Director: Paul Leni

 It’s interesting to note that the title role was initially going to go to Lon Chaney, before it was decided that Conrad Veidt should get it.
 Here, Veidt gives one of the very best performances of the silent era.
 He has a permanent smile etched on his face, but he is a tormented man, as can be seen in his pathos-ridden eyes.
 He’s clearly the hero of the story, even if he inspired the villainous Joker.
 The rest of the characters in the feature are generally pretty well-defined.

-Yes, there are a couple of scenes in The Man Who Laughs that border on slow, but this is relatively late silent movie, so things mostly move along satisfactorily.
+Yes, there are a couple of scenes in The Man Who Laughs that border on slow, but this is a relatively late silent movie, so things mostly move along satisfactorily.
 It has appealing visuals and the plot, which some may find soapy, keeps things together.
-It’s an American production, but wouldn’t feel out of place among the German Expressionist pictures of the time period.
+It’s an American production, but it wouldn’t feel out of place among the German Expressionist pictures of the time period.
 Silent film lovers will almost certainly find enough here for me to recommend it.

 My rating is 7 outta 10.